 - Senior Chapel Talks are opportunities for members of the senior class to offer the gift of wisdom, truth, and encouragement to fellow students, faculty, and staff.
 Family, friends, and community members are encouraged to attend.

 - With the help of our Chaplain, students may prepare for baptism or confirmation in the Episcopal Church.

 I really appreciate the fact that this school accommodates everyone’s beliefs, even when they do not mirror the official school beliefs.
 I have never been made to feel uncomfortable about sharing my beliefs by the teachers or the other students.

 Kenneth simmons '22

 Honor and trust are vitally important in our small community.
 Every member of the community signs our Honor Code annually, vowing not to lie, cheat, or steal.
 Students accused of violating the Honor Code may be required to appear before the Honor Council, an elected committee of students and faculty advisors that deliberates about each situation and then makes a recommendation to the Head of School.

-Community service at SAS is one reflection of our sense of responsibility for the community we live in.
+Service and outreach at SAS are reflections of our sense of responsibility for the community we live in.
 Projects range from schoolwide or class-based activities to students seeing a need and addressing it as individuals or in small groups.
 Upper School students are required to complete 15 hours of community service each year they are in the Upper School.